-Residential
+Residential Customers

-This classification applies to an account taking electricity at 750 volts or less where the electricity is used exclusively in a separate metered living accommodation.
-Customers shall be residing in single-dwelling units that consist of a detached house or one unit of a semi-detached, duplex, triplex or quadruplex house, with a residential zoning.
+This classification applies to low voltage connection assets that operate at 750 volts or less and supply electrical energy to residential customers where such energy is used exclusively in separately metered living accommodation.
+Customers shall be residing in single-dwelling units that consist of a detached house or one unit of a semi-detached, duplex, triplex, or quadruplex house, with residential zoning.
 Separately metered dwellings within a town house complex or apartment building also qualify as residential customers.